Codrutzuuu/CarControl/ros2_controlNode/Introduction.md

 ## Learning resource

 To understand how ros2_control works, watch this comprehensive course:
-[Ros2 Control Course](https://youtu.be/B9SbYjQSBY8?si=dmxxUANcyLlxqE-z) - required time - 2 hours, but it definetly worth it
+[Ros2 Control Course](https://youtu.be/B9SbYjQSBY8?si=dmxxUANcyLlxqE-z) - Estimated time: 2 hours, but it is definitely worth it

 ## Architecture Overview